Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Introduction

-Although LRH basis sets can produce remarkable accuracy in the calculations of structural and electronic properties for a number of molecules and bulk materials, there is still room for improvement on this type of basis set.
-The hierarchy of LRH basis sets is built upon split-valence and polarization, where polarization orbitals are restricted to have an angular momentum merely one larger than that of the valence orbitals.
-The lack of involving orbitals with higher angular momentum clearly hinders the completeness: in Figure.
-1 of their original work, The energy difference between the plane wave (PW) and TSWs (with restricted angular momentum) can reach tens of meV.
-Given that TSW are systematically improvable towards a complete basis, such a gap might be significantly improved~\cite{bennett2025accurate}.
-In addition, while including more reference states improves the transferability of NAOs, we find the spurious interactions with the periodic images that causes the artificial bonding across the vacuum is hard to avoid with PW as expansion basis in practice (Appendix \ref{appendix:spurious-interaction-across-vacuum}), though PW is usually a feasible choice to approach the complete basis set (CBS).
+\MC{ Although the NAO basis sets from Ref.~\onlinecite{Lin2021} deliver remarkable accuracy in calculating structural and electronic properties for numerous molecular and bulk systems, it is still worth studying whether this type of basis set can be further improved.
+For instance, the hierarchy of these NAO basis sets only extends to standard polarization orbitals, while orbitals with higher angular momentum remain insufficiently explored, which reduces the overall completeness of the basis set.
+Furthermore, the energy difference between plane waves (PWs) and TSWs with limited angular momentum can reach tens of meV.
+Since TSWs can be systematically refined toward a complete basis set, this energy gap may be further reduced.~\cite{bennett2025accurate}.
+In addition, incorporating more reference states enhances the transferability of NAOs.
+Meanwhile, plane waves are generally reliable for approaching the complete basis set (CBS).
+However, spurious interactions with periodic images can trigger artificial bonding across the vacuum.
+Such issues are difficult to avoid when plane waves are adopted as the expansion basis in practical calculations (Appendix \ref{appendix:spurious-interaction-across-vacuum}).}

-In this work, we propose an NAOs generation scheme by directly contracting the near-complete TSW.
-Our NAOs not only inherit the merits of those built with previous schemes for precise energy calculations and structural property predictions, but also achieve improved accuracy in tasks involving unoccupied states, such as absorption spectra via time-dependent DFT (TD-DFT).
+\MC{ In this work, we propose a scheme to construct NAO basis sets by contracting TSWs, generalizing the spillage minimization scheme via minimizing the kinetic operator trace in the residual space.
+Our NAOs inherit systematic improvability to approach CBS, with a rigorous strategy for determining key parameters by converging diatomic energy errors against near-complete PWs.
+Using TSWs as the expansion basis eliminates spurious periodic image interactions, enabling effective transferability enhancement by including virtual states in spillage, which benefits conduction band calculations.
+Comprehensive benchmarks on molecular and bulk systems verify that the NAOs yield satisfactory precision for key properties like total energy, lattice constant and band gap, and perform well in describing electronic structures. }

-The rest of this paper is organized as follows.
+\MC{ The rest of this paper is organized as follows.
 Section 2 describes the details of our scheme for constructing the TSW and the contraction to construct NAOs.
 Section 3 presents comprehensive benchmarking results, including total energies, bond lengths, atomization energies, and energy levels of molecules; total energies, equilibrium lattice constants, cohesive energies, and band structures of bulk materials.
-We summarize our results in Section 4.
+We summarize our results in Section 4.}